China Dongxiang Announces FY2023/24 Interim Results, Distributes Interim Special Dividend Of RMB0.71 Cents Per Share, Accumulative Payout Ratio Totall...

 HONG KONG - Media OutReach - 22 November 2023 - China Dongxiang (Group) Co., Ltd.

-("China Dongxiang" or "the Company", together with its subsidiaries, "the Group", HKEX stock code: 3818), the leading international sportswear brand enterprise in the PRC, announced its interim results for the 6 months ended 30 September 2023 (the "Reporting Period").
+('China Dongxiang' or 'the Company', together with its subsidiaries, 'the Group', HKEX stock code: 3818), the leading international sportswear brand enterprise in the PRC, announced its interim results for the 6 months ended 30 September 2023 (the 'Reporting Period').
+Financial Results

 The Reporting Period saw increasingly austere conditions in the global macro-economic landscape.
 The Group implemented omni-channel as its strategic objective while optimising its business regime and strengthening business synergy through coordination of online and offline omni-channel operations to improve store efficiency and overall business performance.